-Binomial Distribution: Definition, Density function, properties and application
+Binomial Distribution: Definition, PDF, properties and application

 Binomial distribution is a special case of Bernoulli distribution where the number of trial is up to n times instead of two times ( probability of success “p” and probability of failure “q”).